Luanjie-Dong/Luanjie-Dong/README.md

 # Hi there, I'm Dong Luanjie 👋

 I'm a tech undergraduate at Singapore Management University (SMU) actively participating in hackathons and personal projects.
-With a strong foundation in data analysis, software development, and artificial intelligence, I am passionate about leveraging technology for innovative solutions.
+With experience in data analysis, software development, and artificial intelligence, I am passionate about leveraging technology for innovative solutions.

 ## Skills